Zambezi Region: Geography

-The Zambezi Region is situated is a tropical area, with high temperatures and much rainfall during the December-to-March rainy season, making it the wettest region of Namibia.
-The terrain is mostly made up of swamps, floodplains, wetlands and woodland.
+The Zambezi Region can be classified as a tropical area, with high temperatures and high rainfall during the December-to-March rainy season, making it the wettest region in Namibia.
+The terrain mostly consists of swamps, floodplains, wetlands and woodland.

-In addition to the Zambezi River, the strip also holds the Kwando River, which marks the border with Botswana.
-Tributaries of the river here go by different names, including the Linyanti and the Chobe.
-The province's far east is where the Kwando meets the Zambezi.
+In addition to the Zambezi River, the region also holds the Kwando River, which marks the border with Botswana.
+Tributaries include the Linyanti and the Chobe.
+The Kwando meets the Zambezi in the far east of the region.

-Katima Mulilo is the largest city, with other notable villages and settlements including Chefuzwe, Lusese, Bukalo, Kalimbeza, Isize, Luhonono, Mafuta, Liselo, Musanga, Kongola, Chinchimane, Bukalo, Sibinda, and Impalila, along with Kayuo, Wenela, Mapulanga, Sambeso, Katembo, Siambiza, Luzibalule, Sachona, Lubuta, Mulanga, Mashambo, Omega Ill, Chetto, Bwabwata, Gaucha, Geusha, Yishesha, Sekrige, Singalamwe, Choi, Ngonga, Muneambuanas, Dipito, Sangwali, Photo, Sikwalo, Matengu, Yaka, Linyati, Muketela, Sibbinda, Chengere, Sebukis, Katonga, and Sachinga.
+Populated places

+Besides the capital Katima Mulilo, which has town status, and the self-governed village Bukalo, there are numerous settlements in the region, including: